yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 fr: Mais je pense que c'est une bonne chose.
 fr: C'est parce qu'Haskell est difficile qu'il est intéressant.

-en: The conventional method to learn Haskell is to read two books.
+en: The conventional method to learning Haskell is to read two books.
 en: First ["Learn You a Haskell"](http://learnyouahaskell.com) and just after ["Real World Haskell"](http://www.realworldhaskell.org).
 en: I also believe this is the right way to go.
 en: But, to learn what Haskell is all about, you'll have to read them in detail.